maxxiimo/the-front-end-manifesto/information-architecting.md

 A website layout is similar in that it is composed of different blocks of information that together convey a larger whole, a story: composed of text, images, color, function, and more.

 As front end developers we choose and arrange what blocks belong together, and through our code create a digital mosaic, a website, that ultimately is viewed and interpreted by our audience.
 As such we should think of what we create, it's meaning and purpose, as storytelling and ourselves as narrators.
-It's not as far-fetched as it might sound at first.
-Most websites are probably designed to invite/entice/cause the user to take a next step or action, i.e. turn the page in the story.
+It's not as far-fetched as it might sound at first when you consider that most websites are probably designed to invite/entice/cause the user to take a next step or action, i.e. turn the page in the story.

-Don't for a moment think that creative license belongs only to designers.
-It does not, in fact with the abilities of CSS3 much of the design work can now occur in the browser straight from our IDE's.
-I like to think of ourselves as digital artists; the handshake between design and backend engineering.

 The Storyline
 -------------